iPad Pro (2021): Features, release date, design, and more

-The 2021 iPad Pro is now available for all customers.
-Orders started on April 30 and it was officially launched on May 21.
+The 2021 iPad Pro is now available to all customers.
+Orders started on April 30, 2021, and it was officially launched on May 21.

-Price: How much will the 2021 iPad Pro cost?
+Price: How much does the 2021 iPad Pro cost?

 The 2021 iPad Pro prices have been announced.
 While nothing changed with the 11-inch iPad Pro, the 12.9-inch saw a $100 increase in its starting price.